mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * A client initiating a group MUST ignore all unrecognized ciphersuites, extensions, and other parameters.
 Otherwise, it may fail to interoperate with newer clients.

+* A client joining a group MUST populate the GroupContext extensions with exactly the contents of the extensions field in the Welcome message.

+This document does not define any way for the parameters of the group to change once it has been created; such a behavior could be implemented as an extension.

 [[ OPEN ISSUE: Should we put bounds on what an extension can change?
 For example, should we make an explicit guarantee that as long as you're speaking